xapax/security/basics_of_linux.md

 Or you can use tcpdump, or iptables.

+Every listening process of course has a PID, but unless you are root you can't might not see them all.

 ### Firewall - Iptables

 Iptables is a firewall tool in linux.
 A firewall is basically a tool that scans incoming and/or outgoing traffic.
 You can add rules to the iptables to filter for certain traffic.